 Yes, you need to have this type of policy in place to cover all of the above for insurance purposes, regardless of whether they are only at your company for a short time.

-How much does will a employers’ liability insurance policy cost?
+How much does EL insurance cost?

-When it comes to employers’ liability insurance, there is no one-size-fits-all type of policy as the cost of the premium will depend on the nature of your business and the number of employees you have.
+There is no one-size-fits-all type of policy as the cost of the premium will depend on the nature of your business and the number of employees you have.
 In all cases, it’s important to choose a policy that gives you the level of cover you need for your business and, if necessary, to seek professional advice before deciding.